 Not effective at all Somewhat effective Moderate effective Very effective Have not received this type of assistance a.
 Small grants I 2 3 4 0 b.
-Technical Training (agronomic /processing production oriented training; certification (GlobalGAP/Organic/etc.); technical study tours) Ι 2 3 4 0 c.
+Technical Training (agronomic /processing production oriented training; certification (GlobalGAP/Organic/etc.); technical study tours) ı 2 3 4 0 c.
 Business training (business clinics; group formation; internships (workforce development); business contacts study tours) I 2 3 4 0 d.
-Market linkages (B2B; trade fairs; research & analysis; promotion & marketing) Ι 2 3 4 0 e.
-Other private sector support (roundtables; conferences; seminars; technical working groups) Ι 2 3 4 0 f.
-Other: Please explain: Ι 2 3 4 0

-- 9. Please provide some narrative explanations on the specific technical assistance your organization received from FARMA II which you selected above (write N/A if your organization has not received any technical assistance from FARMA II).
-Which assistance is most relevant and effective and why? - 10.
-What are the main priority needs of your organization and/or more broadly your subsector in next three years?
+Market linkages (B2B; trade fairs; research & analysis; promotion & marketing) I 2 3 4 0 e.
+Other private sector support (roundtables; conferences; seminars; technical working groups) I 2 3 4 0 f.
+Other: Please explain: I 2 3 4 0 received from FARMA II which you selected above (write N/A if your organization has not receive any technical assistance from FARMA II).
+Which assistance is most relevant and effective and why?
+10. What are the main priority needs of your organization and/or more broadly your subsector in next three years?
 What type of assistance would be most relevant and effective for producer organizations?
+10. , , ,